lihop/godot-xterm/README.md

   The main node provided by this plugin.

 - ### [Pseudoterminal](addons/godot_xterm/nodes/pseudoterminal/README.md)
   A node that can be used to connect the Terminal to a shell.
-Currently Linux only.
+Currently Linux and MacOS only.

   An example of how to use this node with a Terminal can be found in the [terminal scene](examples/terminal).